adityayedetore/lm-povstim-with-childes/src/README.md

 For all the commands above below, to run with cuda append `--cuda` to the `python main.py ...` or `python eval.py ...` call.

-Our pretrained models can be downloaded from [here](http://www.adityayedetore.com/childes-project/).
+Our pretrained models can be downloaded from [here](http://www.adityayedetore.com/childes-project/) as `models.zip`.
+The download size is 5.8G, and unzipped it is 6.3G (so expect a slow download).

 ## Training